View of Sveti Stefan island and Southern Beach from a boat

 Sveti Stefan Main Beach and Causeway

-Split by the island’s causeway, this is the center of the Riviera.
-The South Side is the vibrant public heart of the village, while the North Side offers the pristine, quiet experience managed by the Aman resort.
+Split clean down the middle by the historic island’s stone causeway, this is the focal point of the Riviera.
+The South Side acts as the vibrant public heart of the coastal village, while the North Side offers a beautifully manicured, whisper-quiet experience under the legendary care of the Aman brand.

 Feature South Side (Public) North Side (Resort)